codetent/confless/README.md

 ### Command-Line Flags

 Load configuration from Go's standard `flag` package.
-Flag names are converted to dot-separated paths.
+Matching flags are automatically detected and if set, their values will be used to populate the struct.

 ```go
 flag.String("name", "", "Application name")